Toolbar Config object¶

 When applied This is useful for implementing a button that switches on and off a mode, as opposed to a regular button which does not have any state.

-This property can also be used to indicate a current state between a number of mutually exclusive settings.
+This field can also be used to indicate a current state between a number of mutually exclusive settings.
 In this case, one button would be added to the toolbar for each setting and then the

-property would be set to true for the setting that is currently active.
-Then, when the user clicks a different option in the set, the application code would setisSelected
+isSelectedfield would be set to true for the setting that is currently active.
+Then, when the user clicks a different option in the set, the application code would setisSelectedto true for that button and set it to false for the previously selected button.
+(This would give behavior like a radio button set.) -

 className - This a string that will be appended to the

-that surrounds the action button.
+classfield for the top-level<div>that surrounds the action button.
 This can be used to set application-specific CSS for the button. -

 textContent - This is an additional string that will be displayed on top of the action button.
 It can be used to specify adittional information to enahance the icon.
 For example, a count of messages could be displayed over a icon that, when clicked, shows a messages panel.